LukasKalbertodt/term-painter/README.md

 ## When (not) to use this crate

-There are more *terminal color crates* than stars in the observable universe, therefore it's a valid question to ask "which one is best"?
+There are more terminal color crates than stars in the observable universe, therefore it's a valid question to ask "which one is best"?
 Unfortunately, there is no clear answer, I think.
-I'll try to summarize:

 **_Don't_ use this crate, if:**
 - you want full power of what happens (consider using `rust-lang/term` instead), *or*